Legal representation of unaccompanied children

 The Child Protection Act provides that, in order to adequately support the interests of the child, DGASPC designates a person with legal or social assistance background from its staff or an authorised private body, to support the rights of the child and to participate, together with the child to the entire refugee status determination procedure.[13]

-The legal representative who was appointed by DGASPC to represent unaccompanied children in Rădăuţi was substituted by 1 male.
+The legal representative who was appointed by DGASPC to represent unaccompanied children in Rădăuţi is a male, social assistant.
 The legal representatives only attend the interviews and court hearings and do not file appeals against negative decisions.
 NGOs also draft the requests for the financial allowance.

 According to UNHCR Romania, the lack of active involvement of legal representatives in the asylum procedure is due to the lack of clarity of the current legislation regarding the duties of the legal representative.
 There is no coherence between the 2 legal acts (Asylum Act and Child Protection Act) and no guidelines regarding the role of the legal representative in the asylum procedure.
 This was confirmed by Save the Children.